JithinPonduru/Android-RAT-Detection/README.md

 All the models and methodologies presented in the paper are available in our **[Rat Detection GitHub Repository](https://github.com/JithinPonduru/Rat-Detection)**.
 This repository contains the implementation of detection techniques, preprocessing steps, and analysis tools used in our research, offering a practical framework for combating Android RATs.

-The dataset was originally created by the **Stratosphere Laboratory at the Czech Technical University in Prague**, and we acknowledge their valuable contribution to advancing Android malware detection.

 ## Data Description